-WMG has seven research and teaching buildings at the heart of the Warwick campus, with another two under construction.
+WMG has ten research and teaching buildings at the heart of the University of Warwick campus.

 Our growth over the last four decades has resulted in the WMG estate becoming the largest at the University.

 Delivering undergraduate and postgraduate programmes, underpinning 27 research capabilities, and hosting specialist centres such as the Institute of Digital Healthcare, Energy Innovation Centre and High Value Manufacturing Catapult, our facilities play an integral part in our success.